scipy-lectures/scientific-python-lectures/translation_of_course_in_french/source/python.rst

     >>> a[::-1] # running backwards
     '!dlrow ,olleh'

-Accents and special characters can also be handled in Unicode strigs (see http://docs.python.org/tutorial/introduction.html#unicode-strings).
+Accents and special characters can also be handled in Unicode strings (see http://docs.python.org/tutorial/introduction.html#unicode-strings).

-A string is an immutable objects and it is not possible to modify its characters.
-One may however create new strings from an orginal one.
+A string is an immutable object and it is not possible to modify its characters.
+One may however create new strings from an original one.

 .. sourcecode:: ipython